-You are subject to the local laws of Honduras, including those that appear harsh by Australian standards.
-If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular services charter.
+If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
-Research laws before travelling, especially for an extended stay.

 Penalties for drug offences are severe and include lengthy prison sentences served in local jails.

-It is illegal to photograph government buildings and facilities.
-Check with local authorities before taking photos.
+Always check with local authorities before taking photos.